Arbroath smokie

-The Arbroath smokie is a type of smoked haddock, and is a speciality of the town of Arbroath in Angus, Scotland.
+The Arbroath smokie is a type of smoked haddock named after the town of Arbroath in Angus, Scotland.

 History

 The Arbroath smokie is said to have originated in the small fishing village of Auchmithie, three miles northeast of Arbroath.
 Local legend has it a store caught fire one night, destroying barrels of haddock preserved in salt.
 The following morning, the people found some of the barrels had caught fire, cooking the haddock inside.
 Inspection revealed the haddock to be quite tasty.
 It is much more likely the villagers were of Scandinavian descent, as the 'Smokie making' process is similar to smoking methods which are still employed in areas of Scandinavia.

 Towards the end of the 19th century, as Arbroath's fishing industry died, the Town Council offered the fisherfolk from Auchmithie land in an area of the town known as the fit o' the toon.
 It also offered them use of the modern harbour.
 Much of the Auchmithie population then relocated, bringing the Arbroath Smokie recipe with them.
 Today, 15 local businesses produce Arbroath smokies, selling them in major supermarkets in the UK and online.

 In 2004, the European Commission registered the designation "Arbroath smokies" as a Protected Geographical Indication under the EU's Protected Food Name Scheme, acknowledging its unique status.